sc-ventures/cloudbreak-documentation/docs/external-ldap.md

-## Using an External Authentication Source
+## Using an external authentication source for clusters

 Cloudbreak allows you to register an existing LDAP/AD instance and use it for multiple clusters.
 You must create the LDAP/AD prior to registering it with Cloudbreak.
 Once you have it ready, the overall steps are:

 1. Register an existing LDAP in Cloudbreak web UI or CLI.
 1. Once registered, the LDAP will now show up in the list of available authentication sources when creating a cluster under advanced **External Sources** > **Configure Authentication**.
-1. Prepare a blueprint as described in [Preparing a Blueprint for LDAP/AD ](#preparing-a-blueprint-for-ldapad).
+1. Prepare a blueprint as described in [Preparing a blueprint for LDAP/AD ](#preparing-a-blueprint-for-ldapad).
 1. Create a cluster by using the blueprint and by attaching the authentication source.
 Cloudbreak automatically injects the LDAP property variables into the blueprint.

-### Preparing a Blueprint for LDAP/AD
+### Preparing a blueprint for LDAP/AD

 In order to use LDAP/AD for your cluster, you must provide a suitable cluster blueprint: